CoderCharlize/StatsScience/README.md

-Coding exercises for MSc Statistical Science at University of Oxford.
+Coding courseworks and exercises for Statistical Science at University of Oxford.